kaloyaan/cpsc-334-task1/README.md

 - JavaScript for the computational aspects

 ### File Structure
-- *README.md* (read for instructions)
-  - This file which describes all aspects of the project and solution.
+- *README.md* (read for instructions) describes all aspects of the project and solution
-- final (download this file to run the program)
+- *final* contains the main program (download this folder to run the program)
-  - *index.html* contains the UI for the main program (open this in a browser to run the program).
+  - *index.html* contains the UI for the main program (open this in a browser to run the program)
   - *saveFile.html* contains the UI for the popup to save the JSON file
   - *css* contains the style sheets for each html file
     - *styles.css* establishes the style for index.html